Karen National Army: Tensions with junta and rebranding

-After splitting away from the Tatmadaw, the KNA acquires revenue via taxation of gambling and scam businesses in Shwe Kokko.
+After splitting away from the Tatmadaw, the KNA acquires revenue via taxation of gambling and scam businesses in Shwe Kokko and KK Park.
+However, shortly after the split, the KNA reportedly rejoined junta forces during the Siege of Myawaddy in April 2024.

+On 1 January 2026, the KNA officially completed its transition to an independent group, with some BGF units transferring out.
+KNA officers claim that they will not involve themselves in fighting for either side, and will only focus on internal affairs in Karen State.
+Following the transition, the Tatmadaw announced that all KNA forces must leave Myawaddy by 26 January, creating fears that clashes may erupt in the nearby town of Shwe Kokko.
+Shortly after, on 12 January, the junta launched airstrikes on the KNA camps at Oodaung and Thaiktaw, Hpa-An District, injuring 4 KNA soldiers.

 Assistance to the military regime during the Siege of Myawaddy

 Multiple sources and analysts showed the KNA took control of Myawaddy after the junta's remaining troops from the 275th LIB retreated, and later facilitated the transfer of junta troops from their base to the 2nd Friendship Bridge.
 Jason Tower, the Myanmar director of the United States Institute of Peace, said KNA had been playing both sides and that it ultimately pivoted to assist the military regime, "leading to the photo op of the Myanmar flag once again being raised over the base".